yijun-l/docker/doc/05 - PID Namespace.md

 - **Dynamic Updates**: The data within procfs files is constantly updated by the kernel, ensuring that users always see the most current information.

-- **Kernel Configuration Interface** Certain files in `/proc` enable users to adjust system behavior without restarting.
+- **Kernel Configuration Interface**: Certain files in `/proc` enable users to adjust system behavior without restarting.
 For example, files under `/proc/sys/` allow runtime modifications to networking or process limits.

 Procfs is a critical resource for system administrators and tools like `top`, `ps`, and `sysctl`, providing an efficient way to access and manage system internals.